ansys/pymapdl/doc/source/getting_started/learning.rst

 Introduction
 ============

-.. centered:: _PyMAPDL provides a Pythonic access to Ansys Finite Element Solver MAPDL._
+.. centered:: _PyMAPDL provides Pythonic access to MAPDL, an Ansys finite element solver._

-PyMAPDL touches on different technologies such as Python, or Finite Elements, to bring them together and offer you a better user experience by connecting seamlessly Ansys solver and Python ecosystem.
+PyMAPDL touches on different technologies such as Python and finite elements, to bring them together and offer you a better user experience by seamlessly connecting this Ansys solver and the Python ecosystem.
-To learn how to use this library it is recommended you:
+To learn how to use this library, you have many resources available:

-* Follow the :ref:`ref_pymapdl_course` course which guides you through PyMAPDL main functionalities.
+* Complete the :ref:`ref_pymapdl_course` course, which guides you through PyMAPDL's main functionalities.
-* Visit the `Examples gallery <pymapdl_examples_gallery_>`_ and learn from different examples, real life cases, etc.
+* Visit the `Examples gallery <pymapdl_examples_gallery_>`_ to learn from practical examples.
-  A very good starting point is the `Static analysis of a corner bracket <ref_static_analysis_bracket_>`_ example.
+  The `Static analysis of a corner bracket <ref_static_analysis_bracket_>`_ example is a very good starting point.

-Additionally, to get the best out of PyMAPDL, you should be familiar with:

-* **Python (basic)**.
-There are many courses, websites, etc available on the internet for learning Python.
-  Additionally, Ansys provides with an :ref:`ref_python_course` course.
+* Become familiar with the Python programming language.
+There are many online courses and websites for learning Python.
+Additionally, Ansys provides a :ref:`ref_python_course` course.

-* **Finite Elements (intermediate)**.
-Since the physical models are solved using finite element methods (FEM), it is convenient for the user to get a good understanding on how these methods work to get accurate and adequate solutions.
-  On the Ansys learning website you can find the `Introduction to Finite Element Methods <course_fem_track_>`_ track, a series of courses and material for you to get familiar with finite element methods.
+* Understand finite element methods (FEMs).
+Because physical models are solved using FEMs, you need to know how these methods work to get accurate and adequate solutions.
+The `Introduction to Finite Element Methods <course_fem_track_>`_ course on the Ansys Learning Resources website offers tracks to help you to get familiar with these methods.

-* **Ansys MAPDL (advanced/specific)**.
-Since PyMAPDL interface with MAPDL through APDL commands, it is very convenient for you to get familiar with MAPDL commands and workflows.
+* Take the Ansys :ref:`ref_mapdl_course` course.
+Because PyMAPDL interface with MAPDL through APDL commands, you should become familiar with MAPDL commands and workflows.
-  Ansys provides an :ref:`ref_mapdl_course` course for you to get familiarize with APDL commands.

 .. _ref_additional_learning:

 Downloads
 =========

-- You can try the Student Version of Ansys products in `Ansys Student Versions <ansys_student_version_>`_.
+- You can try the Student Version of Ansys products.
+For more information, see `Ansys Student Versions <ansys_student_version_>`_.
   These are versions valid during a year and with limited capabilities regarding number of nodes, elements, etc.